mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We witnessed the ability to enter CDA Care Plan information in the appropriate sections in a live system with proper configuration.
+We have validated sporadically during the RWT period the ability to enter CDA Care Plan information in the appropriate sections in a live system with proper configuration.

 #### Discussion